 DBS does not cure Parkinson's, but it can help manage some of its symptoms and subsequently improve the patient's quality of life.
 Although most patients still need to take medication after undergoing DBS, many patients experience considerable reduction of their PD symptoms and are able to greatly reduce their medications.

-CHI St. Alexius Health is currently the only hospital in North Dakota performing deep brain stimulation.
+CHI St. Alexius Health is the only healthcare provider to offer deep brain stimulation to western North Dakota in addition to providing this service in central North Dakota.
 Patients no longer need to travel great distances to benefit from this surgery.

 Deep Brain Stimulation Implanting Neurosurgeon

 Dr. Steven Kraljic

 For more information about the Neuroscience Center or about the referral process for Deep Brain Stimulation, please call the CHI St. Alexius Health Neuroscience Center Coordinator at 701-530-6503.